-The Governor says 145 new cases were from children ages 18 and younger, including 29 children ages 5 and under.
-The youngest child is five months old.
+The Governor says 108 new cases were from children ages 18 and younger.

-The Green River District Health Department is reporting 52 new coronavirus cases.
+The Green River District Health Department updated its numbers on Saturday.

-Of those new cases, 23 in Union County, 14 are in Daviess County, 11 in Henderson County, two in Webster County and one in McLean and Ohio Counties.
+Of those cases, 40 are in Henderson County, 26 in Daviess County, 12 in Ohio and Union Counties, six in Webster Counties, and one in Hancock and McLean Counties.